ucb-bar/chipyard/docs/Advanced-Usage/Chip-Communication.rst

    make CONFIG=LargeBoomConfig run-asm-tests

+FireSim FPGA-accelerated simulations use TSI by default as well.

 If you would like to build and simulate a Chipyard configuration with a DTM configured for DMI communication, then you must create a top-level system with the DTM (``TopWithDTM``), a test-harness to connect to the DTM (``TestHarnessWithDTM``), as well as a config to use that top-level system.